 The Florida Sanitarium

-The sanitarium was the brainchild of Dr. W. K. Kellogg (Yes, the cornflakes Kellogg!).
-The following excerpts from an article entitled “Florida Hospitals Traveled Long Road From Sanitarium” by Mark Andrews published in the Orlando Sentinel on November 15, 1996, describe how the Florida Sanitarium became Florida Hospital.
+The sanitarium was the brainchild of Dr. W. K. Kellogg (Yes, the cornflakes Kellogg from Battle Creek, Michigan!).
+Excerpts from an article entitled “Florida Hospitals Traveled Long Road From Sanitarium” by Mark Andrews published in the Orlando Sentinel on November 15, 1996, explain how the Florida Sanitarium became Florida Hospital.

 “Florida Sanitarium opened in 1908 in an old farmhouse on a wooded campus between lakes Estelle and Winyah in what was then called the community of Formosa.
 It is now the College Park section of Orlando.
 The most popular hospital treatment at the turn of the century called for lots of rest, sunshine, fresh air, nutritious food, mild exercise and the so-called ”water cure.”
 This was the regimen prescribed for victims of tuberculosis, and physicians used it for a variety of other ills they didn’t know how to treat.
 Until the 1940s, it was the basis for most care at the institution that became Florida Hospital.